websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/site-settings-ui-reference.md

 **Parent Site**: Designate a Site as a child Site by selecting its parent Site.
 See [Site Hierarchies](../building-sites/site-hierarchies.md) for more information.

 **Limit Membership to Parent Site Members**: Determine whether a child Site's membership is limited to members of its parent Site.
+This option only appears for child Sites.

 ![In the Details section you can view and edit a site's name, description, status, and more.](./site-settings-ui-reference/images/02.png)